emliri/node-srt/README.md

 Everything we need on the NodeJS side of things (N-API, Gyp) gets installed via NPM, as you install this package.

-However, it is not provided with this any prerequisits of building libSRT itself (we only try to invoke the toolchain correctly, whichever it is, on your OS).
+However, it is not provided with this any dependencies of building libSRT itself (we only try to invoke the toolchain correctly, whichever it is, on your OS).

 As you install all of the prerequisites, or even build the library already in your environment, this package should work also likewise.

+### Windows dependencies

+For Windows it is a little different: We invoke `vcpkg` to fetch and build all of the dependencies (and therefore assume this to be already installed).

+We therefore refer to build instructions of SRT for all steps *prior* to invoking `vcpkg` that need to be performed here likewise: https://github.com/Haivision/srt/blob/master/docs/build-win.md#2-preparing-dependencies

 ## Example